sammsaski/DS5690_PaperReview/README.md

 <p align="center">
 <img src="images/degredation-on-original-task-after-ft.png">
 </p>

+# Critical Analysis

+One of the glaring oversights of the paper is that it primarily evaluates PI on LLaMA models, which uses RoPE.
+However, many popular models (like GPT-4, etc.) use different positional encodings.
+It's unclear how effective the proposed method would be for extending context window length in models that use other positional encoding techniques.

+# Impacts
+This work has huge implications for the future of AI.
+The authors show a computationally efficient way to drastically extend the context window size of transformers, namely the open-source LLaMA.
+The work itself is additionally open-source.
+To summarize, the authors have provided an efficient, open-source implementation for a state-of-the-art algorithm for extending the context window size for the LLaMA model.
+This has largely made available the technology to solve challenging problems such as conducting long conversations, summarizing long documents, or executing long-term planning, which were previously only achievable by large, well-funded institutions due to the computational complexity of training transformers.

+### 1. Democratization of Long-Context Transformers
+A major impact of the this work is that it is primarily focused (and implemented) on variations of LLaMA, which is an open-source model.
+This means that anybody with an internet connection can, within reason, implement Position Interpolation on their own and have access to a performant long-context model.
+Historically, long-context models were limited to major research institutions and corporations due to the computational cost of training transformers with large context windows.
+This method allows smaller organizations and independent researchers to work with transformers in long-context tasks, effectively decentralizing this capability.

+### 2. Redefining the Possibilities with Transformers
+By providing a more accessible way to acquire a large language model with significantly longer context window, industries such as health care, legal, and research become domains to which transformers can be applied.
+Previously, the limits of context window and the computational cost of training a model with a longer context window made it much more challenging for inventive LLM solutions to problems in these industries; of which there are many.
+For example, models can now process and summarize entire patient histories or legal documents without being constrained by short context windows.
+This has the potential to streamline operations in domains that require analysis of extended, detailed information.

 # Resources to directly help understand Position Interpolation better
 1. https://github.com/ggerganov/llama.cpp/discussions/1965 - official discussion by Meta engineers/researchers.